creativenull/projectlocal.vim/README.md

 ## Examples
 ### Running for the first-time

-Here is an example of setting up a first time user with projectconfig-vim.
-In the video below, an ALE linter is setup for linting the project.
+Here is an example of setting up a first time use with projectconfig-vim.
+In the video below, an ALE linter is set up for linting the project.
 This will prompt projectlocal-vim to accept the new local config file and source it.

 [![asciicast](https://asciinema.org/a/lg5fteXqg6CWiNiaOUiHIDWUq.svg)](https://asciinema.org/a/lg5fteXqg6CWiNiaOUiHIDWUq)